 The palm tree columns in the cathedral

 Everyone who visits Vegueta sees the cathedral but not many people go inside.
 This is a shame, as its huge stone columns look like palm trees thanks to the stone ribs that cover the ceiling.
+On a sunny day, the light streams through the stained-glass windows and bathes you in multi-coloured light.

 The tamarisk trees at La Cicer